 Frequently asked questions for the Teach and Learn Scholarship (High Demand Subject Areas).

-The Teach and Learn Scholarship is open to approved teachers in NSW government and non-government schools, who hold a current full-time teaching approval with the NSW Department of Education.
+The Teach and Learn Scholarship (High Demand Subject Areas) is open to approved teachers in NSW government and non-government schools, who hold a current permanent full-time teaching approval with the NSW Department of Education.
 You will need to check the eligibility criteria to find out if you meet the requirements to apply.

-The online application form will only be available until 11:59pm on Friday, 27 August 2021.
+The online application form will only be available until 11:59pm (AEST) on Friday, 25 August 2023.
 Incomplete or late applications will not be accepted.